Open

 About

-Black Mountain Backcountry Cabin was built in the 1930s by the Civilian Conservation Corps and sits on what was once pasture land just below the summit of Black Mountain.
+Black Mountain Backcountry Cabin was built in the 1930s by the Civilian Conservation Corps and sits on what was once pasture land.
 The cabin was renovated in 1992 while maintaining its original character.
-Accessed via the Black Mountain Ski Trail, a 1.4-mile moderate grade trail starting at 1,250 feet elevation, the cabin sits at 2,450 feet and offers outstanding views of the 4,400-foot Wildcat Ridge and 6,288-foot Mount Washington, the tallest peak in the northeastern United States.
-The rustic cabin accommodates up to eight people with wooden bunks, a common room with benches, and a wood stove for heat.
-A composting toilet is located a short distance from the cabin.
-The cabin is not insulated and can be drafty and cold during winter months, even with the wood stove in use.
-Guests must pack in all supplies including sleeping bags, pads, food, cooking equipment, firewood, and water, as the nearby spring can be unreliable or frozen.
-The Black Mountain Ski Trail continues 0.4 miles beyond the cabin to the summit of Black Mountain, offering views of Carter Dome, Carter Notch, and Wildcat Ridge.
-Jackson Ski Touring Foundation operates groomed trails within a mile of the cabin, accessible via the East Pasture Trail with a trail pass.
+Located on the west side of Black Mountain, the cabin offers views of the 4,400-foot Wildcat Ridge and 6,288-foot Mount Washington, the tallest peak in the northeastern United States.
+The cabin is very rustic with minimal amenities: 8 wooden bunks, 2 small tables, benches, a wood stove for heat, and a broom for cleaning.
+A composting toilet is located a short distance away.
+There is no potable water; a spring near the cabin exists but may be unreliable or frozen, so bringing your own water is essential.
+The Black Mountain Ski Trail used to access the cabin is popular for backcountry skiing in winter and hiking in other seasons.
+The trail continues 0.4 miles beyond the cabin to the summit of Black Mountain, offering views of Carter Dome, Carter Notch, and Wildcat Ridge.
+A groomed trail system operated by Jackson Ski Touring Foundation is within a mile of the cabin (trail pass required).

 Directions

-From Route 16, turn into Jackson village on Route 16A.
-Follow through town to Route 16B/Carter Notch Road.
-Continue 3.9 miles to Melloon Road.
-Turn right and follow 1/3 mile to parking area with space for 4-6 vehicles.
-Trailhead is 100 feet up a private drive on the right.
-The Black Mountain Ski Trail reaches the cabin in 1.4 miles via moderate grades.
+From Route 16, turn into Jackson Village.
+Follow the loop through town until you reach 16B/Carter Notch Road.
+Follow Carter Notch Road for 3.9 miles until you reach Melloon Road.
+Turn right onto Melloon Road and follow for about 1/3 mile.
+Parking is available for 4-6 vehicles.
+The trailhead is on your right about 100 feet up a private drive.
+Hike 1.4 miles on the Black Mountain Ski Trail to reach the cabin.

 Amenities